dmbarbour/glas/docs/GrammarLogicProg.md

 To better support a grammar-logic language, I propose to tune method calls a bit:

 A grammar-logic method is typically applied in context of pattern matching.
-For example, we might apply integer within a pattern to parse an integer from a text, returning the computed integer.
-But, in addition to that integer result, we must return any remaining, unparsed text.
-The remaining input can be returned via pass-by-ref.
-This mechanism generalizes to returning the remainder of a structured list or dictionary.
-Intriguingly, this can also model conditioning input for further pattern matching, assuming users have sufficient access to rewrite the input.
+For example, we might parse an integer from a text, returning both the computed integer and the remaining input.
+I think we need to support this 'remaining input' in a general way that generalizes to input types other than lists, such as a pass-by-ref variable.Intriguingly, we could also use this to return a conditioned input or represent pushback.

-In addition to the main input for pattern matching, I want auxilliary inputs that could be used for lightweight abstraction or refinement of patterns.
-For example, we might express a ranged integer parse as `integer(min:-1, max:10)` as a pattern.
-To support procedural programming, we might allow normal method calls to focus on these other paramaters.
-One option is to treat pass-by-ref input as an implicit argument in certain contexts.
+Auxilliary inputs could be used for lightweight abstraction or refinement of patterns.
+For example, we might express a ranged integer parse as `integer(min:-1, max:10)` method call as a pattern, with 'input' and 'env' both as tacit arguments.
+To support procedural programming, we might enable method calls to focus on these paramaters.
+One option is to treat pass-by-ref as an implicit argument in certain contexts.
+In general, we might simply treat 'input' as a standard parameter to method calls alongside 'env'.
+In any case, if a method doesn't use it, the pass-by-ref input would be returned immediately.

-We can understand 'env' as an implicit parameter that, other than being implicit, is no different from declared parameters.
-The pass-by-ref 'input' would be an implicit parameter only in pattern matching contexts.
-Input would be explicit when used outside of a pattern.
-Other arguments, such as 'min' and 'max' above, would be siblings to 'env' and 'input'.
-It would be an error to explicitly assign 'env' or 'input' in contexts where they are assigned implicitly.
-DSLs might introduce other implicit parameters for various roles.

-*Note:* Method calls in grammar-logic are concurrent by default, constrained only by dataflow.
-But the implicit sequential threading of env will often constrain dataflow.
-Thus, concurrency in practice will largely revolve around controlling env.
+We can model 'input' and 'env' as otherwise normal parameters supported with some syntactic sugar.

 #### Pass-by-Ref